Optimizers: The Low-Key MVP

 Imagine trying to express this logic in your favorite data frame API; it would be extremely difficult and error-prone.
 The library would need to implement this optimization automatically for all hash joins.
 The Join Filter Pushdown optimization can improve query performance by 10x, so it should be a key factor when deciding what analytical system to use.

 If you use a data frame library like collapse, pandas, data.table, modin, then you are most likely not enjoying the benefits of query optimization techniques.
-This means your optimizations need to be applied by hand, which is sustainable if your data starts changing.
+This means your optimizations need to be applied by hand, which is not sustainable if your data starts changing.
 Moreover, you are most likely writing imperatively, using a syntax specific to the dataframe library.
 This means the scripts responsible for analyzing data are not very portable.
 SQL, on the other hand, can be much more intuitive to write since it is a declarative language, and can be ported to practically any other database system.

 Summary of All Optimizers